-Pursuant to the Strategic Warrant Agreements, the Company has issued or agreed to issue to certain Strategic PIPE Investors new warrants to acquire an aggregate of (i) 18,650,000 shares of common stock, each with an exercise price of \$0.01 per share (the "penny warrants"), which warrants were issued at the Closing or will be issued in connection with the achievement of the following UAM Business milestones, as applicable for each Strategic PIPE Investor: (a) receipt of the first type certification for eVTOL in compliance with certain airworthiness authorities, (b) receipt of the first binding commitment from a third party to purchase eVTOL jointly developed by Embraer and a certain Strategic PIPE Investor for the defense and security technology.

-market, (c) the eVTOL's successful entry into service, (d) the completion of the initial term of a certain engineering services agreement to be entered into with a certain Strategic PIPE Investor, (e) receipt of binding commitments from certain Strategic PIPE Investors for an aggregate of 500 eVTOLs, (f) receipt of an initial deposit to purchase 200 eVTOLs from a certain Strategic PIPE Investor, (g) the mutual agreement to continue to collaborate beyond December 31, 2022 with a certain Strategic PIPE Investor, and (h) the time at which ten vertiports that have been developed or implemented with the services of a certain Strategic PIPE Investor have entered operation or are technically capable of entering operation; (ii) 12,000,000 shares of common stock, each with an exercise price of \$15.00 per share, which warrants were issued at the Closing; and (iii) 5,000,000 shares of common stock each with an exercise price of \$11.50 per share, which warrants were issued at the Closing.
+Pursuant to the Strategic Warrant Agreements, the Company has issued or agreed to issue to certain Strategic PIPE Investors new warrants to acquire an aggregate of (i) 18,650,000 shares of common stock, each with an exercise price of \$0.01 per share (the "penny warrants"), which warrants were issued at the Closing or will be issued in connection with the achievement of the following UAM Business milestones, as applicable for each Strategic PIPE Investor: (a) receipt of the first type certification for eVTOL in compliance with certain airworthiness authorities, (b) receipt of the first binding commitment from a third party to purchase eVTOL jointly developed by Embraer and a certain Strategic PIPE Investor for the defense and security technology market, (c) the eVTOL's successful entry into service, (d) the completion of the initial term of a certain engineering services agreement to be entered into with a certain Strategic PIPE Investor, (e) receipt of binding commitments from certain Strategic PIPE Investors for an aggregate of 500 eVTOLs, (f) receipt of an initial deposit to purchase 200 eVTOLs from a certain Strategic PIPE Investor, (g) the mutual agreement to continue to collaborate beyond December 31, 2022, with a certain Strategic PIPE Investor, and (h) the time at which ten vertiports that have been developed or implemented with the services of a certain Strategic PIPE Investor have entered operation or are technically capable of entering operation; (ii) 12,000,000 shares of common stock, each with an exercise price of \$15.00 per share, which warrants were issued at the Closing; and (iii) 5,000,000 shares of common stock each with an exercise price of \$11.50 per share, which warrants were issued at the Closing.
 In general, each warrant is exercisable for a period of five or ten years following its issuance or first permitted exercise date.
 The Strategic Warrant Agreements provide for certain registration rights with respect to the resale of the shares of common stock underlying the warrants which are substantially similar to the registration rights provided under the Subscription Agreements.
-In addition, certain of the Strategic PIPE Investors have agreed not to transfer certain of the new warrants issued at the Closing and the shares of common stock issued upon the exercise of such new warrants until the date that is two, three or five years after the Closing Date, as described below.
+In addition, certain of the Strategic PIPE Investors have agreed not to transfer certain of the new warrants issued at the Closing Date, as described below.